mechpen/mechpen.github.io/src/posts/2020-07-25-k8s-cpu/index.md

 The container's `cpu.shares` is allocated from the total shares according to this CPU requests in the pod manifest.
-For example, in the above example, container "foo" requests 1 CPU and thus has value "1024":
+For example, in the above example, container "foo" requests 1 CPU and has shares value "1024":

 ```text
 # cat /sys/fs/cgroup/cpu/kubepods/<pod_foo>/<container_foo>/cpu.shares